efdevcon/pretix-eth-payment-plugin/README.md

 the launch you can have a look at [this issue](https://github.com/esPass/pretix-eth-payment-plugin/pull/49)

 For DEVcon6 the plugin was extended with some more features like [Layer2 support by Rahul](https://github.com/rahul-kothari).
 Layer2 will play a significant [role in Ethereum](https://ethereum-magicians.org/t/a-rollup-centric-ethereum-roadmap/4698).
-Unfortunately DEVcon6 was delayed due to covid - but we could test it for [LisCon](https://liscon.org).
+Unfortunately DEVcon6 was delayed due to covid - but we where able to use and this way test via the [LisCon](https://liscon.org) ticket sale.
+As far as we know this was the first event ever offering a Layer2 payment option.
 In the process tooling like [Web3Modal](https://github.com/Web3Modal/web3modal/) / [Checkout](https://github.com/Web3Modal/web3modal-checkout) that we depend on was improved.

 ### Recently added features